dvv/luvit-lui/README.md

     lui

-`Lui` will analyze `package.lua`, if any, and will install dependencies under `modules/` directory.
-For each installed module `lui` will as well install dependencies.
+`Lui` analyzes package manifest, `package.lua`, if any, and installs package dependencies.
+For each installed module `lui` as well installs dependencies.

 License
 -------

-Copyright (c) 2011 Vladimir Dronnikov <dronnikov@gmail.com>
+Copyright (c) 2012 Vladimir Dronnikov <dronnikov@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in